tasmota/docs/integrations/AWS-IoT.md

 #undef USE_DISCOVERY
 #endif
 ```
+> [!DANGER]
+>This feature is still experimental, and undergoing thorough testing to check stability (i.e. that memory pressure does not cause a crash).
+After a few months of testing, it appears extremely stable (no crash).

 > As of Tasmota version 6.6.0.3, the device-specific credentials are no longer restricted to being set at compile time only.
 You can now use the same firmware for all your devices.
 AWS IoT credentials can be set through the Console at runtime and are stored in flash memory.
 Credentials will survive firmware updates and OTA.
 Credentials will not survive a full Flash reset `Reset 5` or `Reset 6` nor will it survive a System Parameter Flash reset `Reset 3`